Coleridge-Initiative/RCDatasets/README.md

 For the names, use what the data provider shows on their web page and try to be as consise as possible.

+When adding records:

+  - add to the bottom of the file
+  - increment the `id` number manually
-When adding records, make sure not to introduce multiple names for the same publisher.
+  - make sure not to introduce multiple names for the same publisher

 Other fields that may be included: